 A Tripod is arguably one of the most versatile camera accessories you can own.
 In this blog we'll talk about 10 different ways you can utilize a Tripod to improve your photography and videography on your adventures.

 The product featured in this blog is the Flexible Tripod Grip by Spivo.
 This product is made for adventurers who want a simple, reliable, and highly adaptable camera accessory that will help elevate your photography to a new level.

 Whether it’s a rock, table, ledge, stairs, car, etc…, it’s easy to place the tripod down on just about any surface.
 Simply extend the three legs from the resting position and place it down onto a surface.
 Set it up for a stable picture, or better yet, get yourself in the shot by doing a timed photo or using the Bluetooth Remote.

 2. Wrapping it around branches, railings or chairs

-The flexible legs allow you to attach your camera onto any object.
+The flexible legs allow you to attach your camera to any object.
 When hiking, attach it to a branch to get a cool perspective or wrap it on a patio railing when exploring an urban metropolis.
 Setting up for a family dinner photo?
 Get everyone in the picture by placing it on the back of a chair.

 3. Use it as a selfie stick

-The Flexible Tripod Grip is 12” long so it can used as a selfie stick to take selfies with a better perspective.
+The Flexible Tripod Grip is 12” long so it can be used as a selfie stick to take selfies with a better perspective.
 The added length from the Tripod will make your photos or videos look like they were taken from further away which allows you to capture more of your body and the background for more realistic photos.
-For an even more immersive shot, use it with our industry leading wide angle Travel Lens compatible with all phones.
+For an even more immersive shot, use it with our industry-leading wide angle Travel Lens compatible with all phones.